Not One More Victim.

 Others are seen as obstacles to one's goals or means to achieving them, instruments and not ends in themselves.
 Get that promotion by doing whatever is necessary, make sure that things run efficiently, meet one's sales quota at any price, be seen as having satisfied officially-set objectives whatever the reality may be and regardless of the human cost.
 After all, we are told, there is no "objective" reality under the dominant contemporary ideology beyond self-defined strategies and goals, specifications that simply are reality, persons merely become statistics. ("'Michael Clayton': A Movie Review" and Michael Caine in "A Terrible Shock to the System.")

-This fiction in which we live enters even into punishment in the legal system:
+This fiction in which we live (persons as instruments) enters into punishment in the legal system:

 "Moreover, the prison sentence, which is always computed in terms of time, is related to abstract quantification, evoking the rise of science and what is often referred to as the Age of Reason.
 We should keep in mind that this was precisely the historical period when the value of labor began to be calculated in terms of time and therefore compensated in another quantifiable way, by money.
 The computability of state punishment in terms of time -- days, months, years -- resonates with the role of labor-time as the basis for computing the value of capitalist commodities.
 [Brittany Murphy] Marxist theorists of punishment have noted that precisely the historical period during which the commodity form arose is the era during which penitentiary sentences emerged as the primary form of punishment."

 No one can tell you what you must find beautiful or good.
-This conclusion that a film or book is "good" or "great" is less important than the finding of the conclusion, experiencing art, wrestling with its meaning and importance is what matters.
+The conclusion that a film or book is "good" or "great" is less important than discovering the conclusion for yourself, experiencing art, wrestling with its meaning and importance is what matters.
 The destination is the journey with all cultural experience as opposed to consumption.
-The point of seeing a movie is to see/experience that movie for yourself and decide what it means, or whether you like it, certainly not to be able to tell your friends that you saw the movie or to adopt the views of a famous critic in a newspaper. ("David Denby is Not Amused.")
+The point of seeing a movie is to see/experience that movie for yourself and decide what it means, or whether you like it, certainly not merely to tell your friends that you saw the movie or to adopt the views of a famous critic in a newspaper. ("David Denby is Not Amused.")

 "At the inquest, coroner John Pollard identified 23 separate failings of individuals, organisations and authorities that had contact with Andrea during the critical stages prior to her death, yet ruled that none of the apparent failures had a direct causal link with Andrea's death.
 'Rather, she was completely overwhelmed by the apparent hopelessness and worthlessness of her situation.' ... "